MQ-FOAR705/Osmond-Chiu---Proof-of-Concept---Implementation/README.md

 The software's Instructions will also open to guide you through the process of installing the software.

-A User Acceptance Test checklist in this respository will enable testing of the steps of the software packaage.
+A User Acceptance Test in this respository will enable testing of the steps of the software packaage and a Quality Assurance Checklist ensures everything has been done.

 # Issues: